Auto19/TampermonkeyFiles/README.md

 Once you have it installed copy and paste the code into a new script and go to the website listed under @match.

 There you go, the code should run.
-All code should be commented unless I didn't in which case \_( ^ - ^ )_/ I probably don't understand it either.
+All code should be commented unless it isn't in which case \\_( ^ - ^ )_/ I probably don't understand it either.

 Licensed under the DBAD license.